Born: 1956 - Bryan, TX

 My inspiration and mentor

-Doug Hobson continues to encourage and support me with ways in which we can change the face of rehabilitation through standards development.
+Doug Hobson has always continued to encourage and support me with ways in which we can change the face of rehabilitation through standards development.

-Dudley Childress sets an example of how to go in a steady but consistent way, knowing there are always new technologies to be developed and new things to be done.
+Dudley Childress always set an example of how to work in a steady but consistent way, knowing there are always new technologies to be developed and new things to be done.

 Colin McLaurin brought me in to teach and mentor rehab engineering students at UVA.
 We were friends as well as coworkers.
 We spent one day cementing rocks to the foundation of his house on the Appalachain Trail.
 He did not think twice about how I would actively participate in this difficult task.

-Tomas Stripling has been a friend and supporter assisting Beneficial Designs with financial support for the standards work we do.
-There have been years when there were no monies available from PVA, but he understands the implications of this work and the impact on the industry.
+Tomas Stripling has been always been an advocate recommending Beneficial Designs to receive financial support for the standards work we do.
+There have been years when there were limited funds available, but he understands the implications of this work and the impact on the industry.

-Denise set up the rigid systems and quality control needed to do all of the standards work Denise is my wife and companion when I am not working.
-Ria is a joy in my life that gives me reason to work less and remember that my impact on other people is more important than the things I "accomplish."
+My co-workers set up quality control systems needed to do the standards work that we have been blessed to do at Beneficial Designs.
+My daughter Ria is a joy in my life.
+She gives me reasons to work less and remember that my impact on other people is more important than the things I "accomplish."

 Why the field is important to me and the central focus of my work

-As the Director of R&D of Beneficial Designs, Inc., I work towards universal access through research, design, and education.
-My accomplishments include developing the Arroya Sit Ski and the first chairlift-compatible mono-ski with a shock absorber, working to establish wheelchair testing standards, developing seating systems for wheelchairs, and creating the Universal Trail Assessment Process, a system to assess trails that will improve access to outdoor trails for people of all abilities.
+As the Director of R&D of Beneficial Designs, Inc., we work towards universal access through research, design, and education.
+Our accomplishments include developing the Arroya Sit-Ski and the first chairlift-compatible mono-ski with a shock absorber and molded seating, working to establish wheelchair testing and other AT standards, developing seating accessories for wheelchairs, and creating Assessment Processes for trails, sidewalks and other outdoor recreation environments that improve access to the world for people of all abilities.

 My memorable successes and greatest contributions to the field

-Our company also created design guidelines for Federal Highways for sidewalks and shared use paths.
-The Access Board has built off of this work to develop draft guidelines for ADAAG as well.
-We our proud of our accomplishments.
-The successes give us the confidence and drive to continue forward with our work.
+Our company also created design guidelines and assessment processes for Federal Highways for sidewalks and shared-use paths.
+The Access Board has built from this work to develop draft guidelines for ADAAG as well.
+We have been blessed to create these contributions for our society.
+These successes encourage us to continue forward with our work.

 Another part of my life that most folks do not know about is my life on the snow.
-I have medaled 5 times in 3 world championships.
-I am a level III PSIA certified adaptive ski instructor and am a Senior Examiner that certifies PSIA Adaptive Ski Instructors.
-I am the only fully certified Level III PSIA Alpine Ski Instructor in the world that has a disability.
-I am a race coach and teach adaptive ski instructors from all over the world.
-I am proud of the example set and hope to be an encouragement to others.
+I have medaled 7 times in 3 world championships.
+I am a level III PSIA certified Adaptive Ski Instructor and assist as a Senior Examiner to teach and certify Adaptive Ski Instructors.
+I am the first mono-skier to become a Level III PSIA Alpine Ski Instructor teaching skiers without disabilities.
+I am blessed to be able to teach and encourage adaptive ski instructors from all over the world.

-Some of our most comprehensive work is the development of the Universal Trail Assessment Process to systematically measure outdoor recreation trails for Access.
+Some of our most comprehensive work is the development of the Universal Trail Assessment Process (UTAP), the High Efficiency Trail Assessment Process (HETAP), and the Public Rights-of-Way Assessment Process (PROWAP) to systematically measure outdoor environments for access.

 My most memorable failures